Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Model architecture
 +++++++++++++++++++++++++++++++++++

-splam utilized a deep dilated residual convolutional neural network (CNN) that incorporates grouped convolution layers within the residual units.
+Splam utilized a deep dilated residual convolutional neural network (CNN) that incorporates grouped convolution layers within the residual units.

 Residual unit
 ---------------

-splam architecture consists of 20 residual units, each containing two convolutional layers.
+Splam architecture consists of 20 residual units, each containing two convolutional layers.
 The model uses a grouped convolution approach with a parameter called :code:`group` set to 4.
-The hyperparameters of splam include :code:`F` (number of filters), :code:`W` (window size), :code:`D` (dilation rate), and :code:`G` (groups), which are shown as (:code:`F`, :code:`W`, :code:`D`, :code:`G`) in :ref:`Figure a <spalm_model>`.
+The hyperparameters of Splam include :code:`F` (number of filters), :code:`W` (window size), :code:`D` (dilation rate), and :code:`G` (groups), which are shown as (:code:`F`, :code:`W`, :code:`D`, :code:`G`) in :ref:`Figure a <spalm_model>`.
 The concept of grouped convolution, which allows for memory savings with minimal accuracy loss, is inspired by the ResNext model.

 ..
 For a convolutional layer, nucleotide in the sequence, it checks the region of :code:`F x (W-1)`, and therefore :code:`2F x (W-1)` neighboring positions for a residual unit.
 Furthermore, in a grouped convolution with :code:`G` groups, :code:`F/G` filters are applied to each :code:`F/G` of the input for a $G$× reduction in parameters used.
-In total, there are 651,715 parameters in splam.
+In total, there are 651,715 parameters in Splam.

 Each convolutional layer in the residual unit follows a batch normalization and a rectified linear unit (ReLU) :ref:`Figure b<spalm_model>`, and the input of the unit is residually connected to its output.
 He et al. :cite:p:`he2016deep` introduced residual units to address the issue of training accuracy degradation in deep learning.
 The inclusion of shortcut connections enables successful training of deeper models using simple stochastic gradient descent (SGD) with backpropagation, leading to improved accuracy as the depth increases.